thedoggybrad/Frame-Blocker-Filter/README.md

 Special Note: This is an adblocker filter only, so there is no "Whitelist" or Blacklist" option.
 You can just fork this repository and edit the filterlist to apply your own set of rules.
 <br>
 ## What is Raw, Subscribe and CDNs?
 This section is just an additional information about those options.
-Since not all the people know what is those terms.
+Since not all the people know what are those terms.
 <br>
 <br>
 •Raw- It is the original source file, hosted here in GitHub.